-FIM 147, 148: Fundamentals of Producing and Production Management (4 credits)
+FIM 147, 148: Fundamentals of Producing and Production Management (2 credits each term)

-An emphasis on budgeting, scheduling and managing a short film production.
+An emphasis on managing a short film production.
 Additionally, an introduction to the role of the producer in short and feature filmmaking.
-Will include origination and development of material, hiring and dealing with directors, above and below the line crew, casting actors, and securing financing and distribution.
-This will be followed by an in-depth examination of the producer's role on set, and how the assistant director's job is defined and executed.
+Will include hiring and dealing with directors, above and below the line crew, and dealing with actors and production paperwork.
+This will be followed by an indepth examination of the producer's role on set, and how the assistant director's job is defined and executed.
 Relationships with crew, director, cinematographer and producer will be explored.

-FIM 150: Year One Production (4 credits)
+FIM 150: Year One Production (2 credits)